mpuer/diary/README.md

 # myDiary

 myDiary is an ongoing project that allows users to make posts.
-The idea for the app was to create a virtual journal, which can also be used as a to-do list or somethin similar.
+The idea for the app was to create a virtual journal, which can also be used as a to-do list or something similar.

 ## Technologies Used